nteetor/yonder/docs/inputs/radiobarinput.md

   description: |-
     If `TRUE`, the radio input renders inline, defaults to `FALSE`, in which case the radio controls render on separate lines.
-- name: disabled
-  description: |-
-    One or more of `values` indicating which radio choices to disable, defaults to `NULL`, in which case all choices are enabled.
 family: inputs
 export: ''
 examples: